 The Rangers organise fishing tuition for children in the summer holidays with experienced angling coaches.
 See the events pages for more details.

-Fishing is permitted on the west bank of Moors Lake from the 16th June to the 14th March, everyday from 8.30am.
+Fishing is permitted on the west bank of Moors Lake from the 15th June to the 15th March, every day from 8.30am.
 The park closing time varies throughout the year, please see our Opening Times page for details.
 A day ticket must be purchased from the Information Point in the Visitor Centre prior to starting fishing.

 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
 The Rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
 Please call to check availability.

-Please note: Barbed hooks and floating baits are NOT allowed.
-Fishing is not permitted on Crane Lake or the rivers at Moors Valley.
+Please note: Barbed hooks, floating baits, live baiting and spinning are NOT allowed.
+Fishing is NOT permitted on Crane Lake or the rivers at Moors Valley.